rucin93/javascript-parser/README.md

-Bunch of helper tools to be used on https://code.golf website
+Bunch of tools to be used on https://code.golf website